Stay up to date

 What are the 3 Principles of Information Security?

 The three core principles of information security are called the CIA triad (confidentiality, integrity and availability).
-Data protection risks are calculated based on likelihood and impacts on each of these three core IT security principles.
+Data protection risks are calculated based on the likelihood and impacts on each of these three core IT security principles.

 The purpose of Confidentiality is to protect the data from unauthorised access.
 It is possible by implementing access restrictions to allow access to authorised entities only.
-Examples of data confidentiality compromise would be unauthorised disclosure, password theft or sensitive information theft.
+Examples of data confidentiality compromise would be unauthorised disclosure, password theft or sensitive data theft.